SunnyViewTech/docs/my-website/docs/Dollars-DEEP/calibration.md

 After calibration, the motion capture avatar will appear in the center of the screen.

 :::info
-While calibration, please relax your body, let both hands hang naturally, and look straight ahead
+While calibration, please relax your body, let both hands hang naturally, and look straight ahead.

+If you are standing, please ensure that both of your feet can be clearly captured by the camera.
 :::

 ![](../img/2023-10-20_20-10-50.jpg#center)